vickyli1015/DSC180-Functional-Connectivity-Project/README.md

 `main.ipynb` is the combination of all of our analysis and exploration on dynamic functional connectivity.

+`etl.py` contains the function of loading the data, brain labels that correlated with our brain region, and the brain image data.

+`requirement.txt` contains the non-built-in Python libraries that are used in our project.

 ## How to get the data?